Office project training program. Microsoft Project Online Training

 • Assessment of the financial viability of the project

-• Planning the scope of the project and defining the structure of work at the stage of preliminary planning
+• Planning the scope of the project and determining the work structure at the preliminary planning stage

 • Project Scope Planning